 Candy Corn-Shaped Popcorn Treats are perfect this time of year!
 Halloween wouldn’t be Halloween without candy corn, love it or hate it.
 These treats only look like candy corn!
 If you love popcorn balls, this treat is for you!

-Halloween treats are here, people, and whether you love candy corn or would rather toss it into the trash, these Candy Corn-Shaped Popcorn Treats are a treat you can enjoy!
+Halloween treats are here and, whether you love candy corn or would rather toss it into the trash, these Candy Corn-Shaped Popcorn Treats are something fun to enjoy!